konflux-ci/konflux-ci/README.md

 #### Local Registry

-if using a local registry, Port-forward the registry service, so you can reach it from outside of the cluster:
+:gear: If using a local registry, Port-forward the registry service, so you can reach it from outside of the cluster:

 ```bash